anko/eslisp/doc/how-macros-work.markdown

     [{ atom : '=' }, { atom : "yo" }, 'hello']

 The compiler reads the objects as atoms and the array as a list, and adds the result into the code at that point.
-So it's as if you'd written `(= yo "hello)`.
+So it's as if you'd written `(var yo "hello)`.
 That compiles to JavaScript to become

     var yo = 'hello';